ROC-HCI/UR-FUNNY/README.md

 # UR-FUNNY

 1. This repository includes the UR-FUNNY datset: first dataset for *multimodal humor detection* .
-2. It also includes the tuitorial about how to read the dataset.
+2. It also includes the tutorial about how to read the dataset.
 3. It also includes the code of Contextual Memory Fusion Netowrk for humor detection.

 Please read the folllwoing paper for the details of the dataset and models.

 Hasan, M. K., Rahman, W., Zadeh, A., Zhong, J., Tanveer, M. I., & Morency, L. P .
 UR-FUNNY: A Multimodal Language Dataset for Understanding Humor.
 (Acepted in EMNLP 2019)

 # Dataset